So picked up a Bandit 1200 that had been sitting about a year and this is what I've done so far:

 Got the new petcock in and installed and bench tested the carbs and 2 were leaking past the floats.

-Bought a K&L rebuild kit with the float needles and seats and the seats were such a shitty fit that all four leaked around where they press into the carb bodies, swapped the new seat o-rings onto the old float seats and everything seems to be working great for now arty-smiley:
+Bought a K&L rebuild kit with the float needles and seats and the seats were such a shitty fit that all four leaked around where they press into the carb bodies, swapped the new seat o-rings onto the old float seats and everything seems to be working great for now :party-smiley:

 So does anyone know a better aftermarket alternative to the float assemblies than K&L?
 Was thinking about oem but if I'm reading the microfiche right they want around $55 for each one?!?